What is the MacArthur Foundation?

 What does MacArthur support?

-MacArthur supports people and organizations working for change on a variety of complex societal challenges.
+MacArthur supports people and organizations working to address a variety of complex societal challenges.
 Our grants are generally long-term, strategic investments, focused on building evidence about what works and finding solutions to often intractable problems.

-While some foundations work on a small number of issues, MacArthur is a multi-purpose foundation with grantmaking in fields that are often inter-related, from migration and conservation to housing and education.
-Learn more about our specific areas of grantmaking
+While some foundations work on a small number of issues, MacArthur is a multi-purpose foundation with grantmaking in fields that are often inter-related.
+Our specific areas of grantmaking ›

 Where does MacArthur make grants?

 MacArthur has a global reach.
-We support organizations working in 60 countries and we maintain offices in India, Mexico, Nigeria, and Russia.
+We support organizations working in 25 countries and we maintain offices in India and Nigeria.

 Our U.S. grantmaking impacts nearly every state in the nation.
 MacArthur is also very active in Chicago, which is our headquarters and the city John and Catherine MacArthur called home.